Skip to main content

 Architecture

 The diagram below shows how the key pieces of Atomic Testing fit together.
+It's the same interactive diagram as the one in Core Concepts — one canonical picture, shown wherever it's useful.

 Atomic Testing follows a layered design so that your test code stays the same no matter which rendering library or test runner you use.
 The main pieces from the diagram are described below.